 The Passport to Success Program is funded by an Anonymous Donor and matched by Nexen

 We are proud to assist students who are experiencing difficulty meeting one of our most basic needs- nutrition.
 Keyano College students can receive hot lunch vouchers for King’s Lounge from Counselling and Disability Services Staff, with no questions asked.
 Because of the generosity of Shell Canada, we are able to provide this program to students.

-For more information regarding the Hot Lunch Program, please come and speak with someone in Student Services, Counselling and Disability Services, or call 780-791-8934.
+For more information regarding the Hot Lunch Program, please come and speak with someone in Student Services, Counselling and Accessibility Services or call 780-791-8934.

 Keyano College has funds available to assist current, full-time students who are experiencing financial difficulties.
 To be eligible for assistance, students must be in good academic and financial standing.
 The Jane Hebert Student Emergency Loan Fund program assumes that students have prepared for their academic expenses, and that the emergency financial assistance cannot be used to pay for tuition, fees, books/supplies, vehicle repairs, or basic living allowances.

-To inquire about the Jane Hebert Student Emergency Loan Fund, please come and speak with someone at Student Services, Counselling and Disability Services, or call 780-791-8934.
+To inquire about the Jane Hebert Student Emergency Loan Fund, please come and speak with someone at Student Services, Counselling and Accessibility Services or call 780-791-8934.